 Mark 11:25 But when you are praying, first forgive anyone you are holding a grudge against, so that your Father in heaven will forgive your sins, too.”
 But if you refuse to forgive, your Father in heaven will not forgive your sins.

 When asking for healing we should ask God if there is any sin in our lives that caused this and apologize for it.
 Then we can thank God for forgiving us and trust that we will be healed.
-If there is no sin that caused it then tit an affliction of the enemy without a just cause, like what Satan does to Job (Job 1 & 2).
+If there is no sin that caused it then it is an affliction from the enemy without a just cause, like what Satan does to Job (Job 1 & 2).
 In that case, thank God for giving you the power to overcome, and trust that you are healed because Jesus took our weakness and infirmities on the cross.
 “By his wounds you were healed” (1 Peter 2:24).
 You will receive if you believe because all things are possible to those that believe (Mark 9:23, Mark 11:23-24).
-For those who are unbelievers, they don’t have access to the holy spirit but God is merciful and if you call on the God of the Bible, who is the after of Jesus can deliver you, because he loves even his enemies (Matt 5:44-45).
+Those who are unbelievers, don’t have access to the holy spirit but God is merciful, and if they call on the God of the Bible, who is the after of Jesus can deliver them because he loves even his enemies (Matt 5:44-45).
 God can send a believer to pray for you or deliver you himself because he is awesome.

 More scriptures on God’s healing:

 Psalms 29:11, Psalms 30:2, Psalms 41:1-13, Psalms 91:1-16, Psalms 103:1-5, Psalms 147:1-3, Prov 3:5-8, Prov 4:14-23

 Prov 15:30, Prov 16:24, Prov 17:22, Neh 8:10